The Viable System Model

 About the VSM

 The Viable System Model (VSM) was first formulated in 1959 by Stafford Beer in his book Cybernetics and Management.
 It serves as a reference model for describing, diagnosing, and designing the management of organizations, capturing the management functions at each organizational level, representing the flow of information between organizational levels, and helping to ask purposeful questions.
+It is extensively used in a wide range of organizations and has a solid academic foundation – find some sources here.

 Viable in a system means that this system can adapt to external and internal changes.
 It must learn to perceive, to learn from changes, to make sense of them, to develop on its own.
 At the same time, it must not give up its own identity.